Bird Collision Corps (BCC) in a Box

 Window collisions are the second leading cause of bird deaths directly resulting from human activities.
 The good news is that this is a fixable problem, but we need your help to study where birds are hitting windows in [the Madison area].

-The Bird Collision Corps [use your link] is a group of volunteer citizen scientists (that's you!) who document the locations, frequency, bird species most effected by window collisions at your program sites during migration.
+The Bird Collision Corps [use your link] is a group of volunteer community scientists (that's you!) who document the locations, frequency, bird species most effected by window collisions at your program sites during migration.
 With the data collected, we look at which windows are most problematic and work with building owners to fix that problem.
 The [Fall 2025] survey period is [Sept.
 15 - Nov.
 1], and we're looking for volunteers.

 No expertise is required.
 We'll provide you with all the training and materials you'll need.